 7. Add some cool new accessories

 What’s more grown-up than picking out your own artwork and decorative touches?
-Encourage tweens to select a few special things to really make their space their own, like framed prints or this funky Jellyfish Tank Mood Light.
-They can use their pocket money, or you can give them a budget, or you can ask them to add what they want to their Christmas or birthday wish-lists.
+Encourage tweens to select a few special things to really make their space their own, like a Neon Effect Message Frame or this funky Jellyfish Tank Mood Light.
+They can use their pocket money, or you can give them a budget, or you can ask them to add what they want to their wish-lists.
 For no-spend options, look up some cool DIY craft projects you can complete together.

 For some great gift ideas for tweens, check out what’s popular on our website!